JAlcocerT/JAlcocerT/content/blog/biz-link-in-bio.md

 **Tl;DR**

-Im chilling at a hotel pool, have bought a domain and tried the Astro Link in Bio Theme.
+Im chilling at a hotel pool, have bought a domain.

+Time to try the Astro Link in Bio Theme.

 **Intro**